 Support the development of Ona surveys to be used to in the field to collect data on newly deployed equipment, as well as to update data on existing equipment already in circulation

-Create web forms to collect pertinent equipment data modeled after the web forms developed during the previous contract

-Upload these forms to the IRESSEF Ona account, deploy web forms to Open Data Kit (ODK) Collect for mobile device deployment/collection
+Deploy web forms to Open Data Kit (ODK) Collect for mobile device deployment/collection

-Verify these data can be extracted from Ona via Application Programming Interface using R

 Pilot the data collection tools with in the field

 Provide summary report of initial submissions using in-country data

-Coordinate with PAC members on IT and field-related issues related to identifying the best systems, processes and tools

-Lead weekly or bi-weekly meetings and IT Task Force conference calls (to be scheduled in coordination with the PAC project management team)

-Develop technical outline for expected work products

-Support the deployment of an IRESSEF administered reporting platform
+Support the deployment of an ASLM administered reporting platform

+Deploy an RStudio web application to an Amazon EC2 instance.

-Deploy an RStudio Connect Server instance on Amazon Web Services
+Deploy an RStudio Connect Server instance on Amazon Web Services.
+Ensure reports are highly available to users and authentication is configured.
+Dependent upon whether or not the Principle Investigator would like to move forward with this option.

-Coordinate any calls as necessary with RSutio Connect customer support

-Develop reports to display and describe equipment data as needed.
+Develop reports in web application to display and describe equipment data as needed.
 Reports should include;

 Report describing the current state of equipment and which equipment needs attention

-Scorecard describing lapses of equipment care or documentation
+Report describing lapses of equipment care or documentation

 Drill down reports allowing facility leaders to look at maintenance activities by maintenance engineer or facility